bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 are documented in the previously mentioned [Fuzzy Find in Bash with fzf](https://bluz71.github.io/2018/11/26/fuzzy-finding-in-bash-with-fzf.html) article, they are well worth inspecting.
-These include: editing a fuzzy found file, killing a fuzzy found file, Git staging fuzzy found files and fuzzy Git log browsing to name a few.
+These include: editing a fuzzy found file, killing a fuzzy found process, Git staging fuzzy found files and fuzzy Git log browsing to name a few.

-Also, the [forgit](https://github.com/wfxr/forgit) project, which combines *fzf* with interactive Git, may be of interest.
+The [forgit](https://github.com/wfxr/forgit) project, which combines *fzf* with interactive Git, may also be of interest.

 Interactive Completion Powered By fzf
 -------------------------------------

 Unlike [Zsh](https://www.zsh.org) and [Fish](https://fishshell.com), Bash does
-not provide a native interactive completion mechanism; that is completion that can be navigated with arrow keys to quickly accept to the desired completion.
+not provide a native interactive completion mechanism; that is, completion that can be navigated with arrow keys to quickly accept to the desired completion.

 As noted above in the Readline section, Bash does support completion cycling,